Topological Structure Learning Should Be A Research Priority for LLM-Based Multi-Agent Systems

-In this section, we propose a framework to learn the optimal topological structure for MAS.
-Our framework consists of three sequential stages: agent selection, structure profiling, and topology synthesis, as illustrated in Figure~\ref{fig:roadmap}.
+To better substantiate the stated positions, we introduce a unified framework for learning the optimal topological structure of MASs and argue each position through the lens of its corresponding stage.
+The framework consists of three sequential stages: agent selection, structure profiling, and topology synthesis, as illustrated in Figure~\ref{fig:roadmap}.
 Each stage has the potential to trigger new open problems and research directions.
 Specifically, \ding{182} Given a new task, a pool of candidate agents with diverse capabilities is instantiated and made available.
 The first step is to select a subset of agents $\hat{\mathcal{A}} \subseteq \mathcal{A}$ best suited to collaborate on the task, based on factors such as skill specialization, role diversity, and past performance.
 This determines ``who'' participates in the communication topology. \ding{183} For each task, the system identifies a \textit{macro structure} as a communication pattern, which captures abstract interaction forms, such as chains, stars, or trees.
 These macro structures reflect coarse-grained collaboration strategies and serve as an initial prototype for the following topology synthesis. \ding{184} Based on steps \ding{182} and \ding{183}, the final stage synthesizes a concrete and directed communication graph, which we reference as the \textit{micro structure}.